 decomposes, sprouts and finally produces more pumpkins in time for Fall.
 It is a great read for Fall, especially to talk about the life cycle of a pumpkin.

 Next, he created the plant coming out of the ground.
 Brown marker for the ground, green marker for the plant coming out of the ground, and for some visual effect, he cut some green leaves out of a foam sheet and glued them on.

-I helped Luke draw arrows connecting each section and printed out the “Life Cycle of a Pumpkin” for him to glue in the middle.
-To finish it up I took the paper off an orange crayon, Luke laid the crayon down on the poster board, and lightly colored over the open spaces to give it some color.
+I helped my son draw arrows connecting each section and printed out the “Life Cycle of a Pumpkin” for him to glue in the middle.
+To finish it up I took the paper off an orange crayon, my son laid the crayon down on the poster board, and lightly colored over the open spaces to give it some color.
 We also did brown crayon for the stem at the top.